hasegawa-f/business-processes/README.md

 # business-processes
 A simple software made for organizing (create, review, update) possible processes that a businees need.
+Made with C# for back-end and vanilla HTML, CSS and javascript for the front-end.

 To start the back-end (a console app for the moment), you need to run the dotnet project.
 Inside the process-back directory, run 'dotnet build' and then 'dotnet run' from the terminal.